Altinity/clickhouse-grafana/README.md

 Plugin supports the following marcos:

 * $timeCol - replaced with Date:Col value from Query Builder
-* $dateTimeCol - replaced with DateTime:Col value from Query Builder
+* $dateTimeCol - replaced with Column:DateTime or Column:TimeStamp value from Query Builder
 * $from - replaced with timestamp/1000 value of selected "Time Range:From"
 * $to - replaced with timestamp/1000 value of selected "Time Range:To"
 * $interval - replaced with selected "Group by time interval" value (as a number of seconds)
 * $timeFilter - replaced with currently selected "Time Range".
-  Require Date:Col and DateTime:Col to be selected
+  Require Column:Date and Column:DateTime or Column:TimeStamp to be selected
 * $timeSeries - replaced with special ClickHouse construction to convert results as time-series data.
 Use it as "SELECT $timeSeries...".
-Require DateTime:Col to be selected
+Require Column:DateTime or Column:TimeStamp to be selected

 A description of macros is available from an interface by clicking on the info-button